Advanced Emergency Medical Technician (AEMT)

 - Multiple entities checked.

-- Completed Hepatitis B vaccination series - all 3 shots must be complete.
+- Completed Hepatitis B vaccination series.

 - Two (2) negative Tuberculosis skin tests (TB-Tine Test) or negative TB Titer or negative chest x-ray.